fhalab/evSeq/README.md

 ![deSeq All Wells](./GitImages/AllWellsdeSeq.png "deSeq All Wells")

-The above image depicts deSeq library prep for one plate, but the process is easily scaled to more than one plate just by using more than 96 barcode combinations.
-In step 1 in the above image, the individual PCR step is performed for all variants in a plate (or set of plates, depending on how many variants the user has), and inline barcoding is performed based on the position of each variant in a plate.
+The above image depicts deSeq library prep for one plate, but the process is easily scaled to more than one plate just by using more than 96 barcode combinations (because there are 96 unique forward and reverse barcodes, 96^2 = 9604 are possible in theory, though in practice read depth often becomes too low after 10 plates are multiplexed).
+In step 1 in the above image, PCR is performed for all variants in a plate (or set of plates, depending on how many variants the user has), and inline barcoding is performed based on the position of each variant in a plate.
 Post PCR, the amplicons generated from the full plate are pooled and purified via gel extraction.
 At this point, the pool of amplicons is outsourced to a third party sequencing company, where a single Illumina barcode is attached to the pool using the illumina adapter sequences attached during the barcoding step.
 The pool is then run as a single sample in a multiplexed NGS run.

 Once sequencing is complete, the third party sequencing company will return fastq or fastq.gz files to the submitter.
 These files contain a list of all sequences identified during NGS.
 Using the deSeq software detailed in this repository, the list of sequences is programmatically mapped back to the original plate locations based on the unique combination of inline barcodes.
 From these deconvoluted sequences, the variant identity in each well of the submitted plate(s) is identified.